dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

 network with cells placed according to the specified placement strategies and connected to each other according to the specified connection strategies::

-  from scaffold.core import Scaffold from scaffold.config import JSONConfig
+  from bsb.core import Scaffold
+  from bsb.config import JSONConfig

   config = JSONConfig(file="my_config.json")